raphamorim/write-code-every-day/about.md

 ## About

-The **Write Code Every Code** is a movement to pass and propagate the idea of daily useful code.
+The **Write Code Every Day** is a movement to pass and propagate the idea of daily useful code.
 The challenge is based on certain rules, which are described in [John Resig's article](http://ejohn.org/blog/write-code-every-day/).

-But basically is write it your code every day and take it as a challenge.
+But basically is to write useful code every day and take it as a challenge.
 The repository only helps you to further strengthen this personal commitment.

 ## Read more